 - (1) Age.
 The applicant for a Flight Dispatcher licence shall not be less than 21 years of age. - (2) Knowledge.
-The applicant for a Flight Dispatcher licence shall receive and log training from an authorised instructor on following subjects appropriate to the privileges of the Flight Dispatcher: - (a) Air Law: - (i) Rules and Directives relevant to the holder of a Flight Dispatcher licence; and - (ii) appropriate air traffic services practices and procedures.

-- (i) Principles of operation of aeroplane powerplants, systems and instruments; - (ii) Operating limitations of aeroplanes and powerplants; and - (iii) Minimum equipment list.

-(c) Flight performance calculation, planning procedures and loading:

-- (i) Effects of loading and mass distribution on aircraft performance and flight characteristics; mass and balance calculations; - (ii) Operational flight planning; fuel consumption and endurance calculations; alternate airport selection procedures; en-route cruise control; extended range operation; - (iii) Preparation and filing of air traffic services flight plans; and - (iv) Basic principles of computer-assisted planning systems.
+The applicant for a Flight Dispatcher licence shall receive and log training from an authorised instructor on following subjects appropriate to the privileges of the Flight Dispatcher: - (a) Air Law: - (i) Rules and Directives relevant for operational control and to the holder of a Flight Dispatcher licence; and - (ii) appropriate air traffic services practices and procedures. - (b) Aircraft general knowledge: - (i) Principles of operation of aeroplane powerplants, systems and instruments; - (ii) Operating limitations of aeroplanes and powerplants; and - (iii) Minimum equipment list and configuration deviation list; - (c) Flight performance calculation, planning procedures and loading: - (i) Effects of loading and mass distribution on aircraft performance and flight characteristics; mass and balance calculations; - (ii) Operational flight planning; fuel consumption and endurance calculations; alternate airport selection procedures; en-route cruise control; extended range operation; - (iii) Preparation and filing of air traffic services flight plans; and - (iv) Basic principles of computer-assisted planning systems. - (v) take off performance including field length, climb and obstacle criteria and limitation;